Print view logo

 Getting the results

-Additionally, outside of the research project, and if applicable, you may be offered a clinic visit with a physician (or advanced practitioner) that is familiar with these conditions.
-Since this visit is outside of participation in the research program, any clinical visits will be charged to your health insurance and out-of-pocket expenses from your insurance coverage will apply accordingly.
+Additionally, outside of the research project, and if applicable, you will be offered a clinic visit with a physician (or advanced practitioner) that is familiar with these conditions.
+Since this visit is outside of participation in the research program, any clinical visits will be charged to your health insurance, and out-of-pocket expenses from your insurance coverage will apply accordingly.

 Creating an optional free account with our partner, Helix, provides access to additional information such as your ancestry and specific traits you’ve inherited.